 The appellate court disagreed and instead held that the trial court had correctly concluded that Florida law does not impose a legal duty on the owner or operator of a private hotel swimming pool to provide a lifeguard for the protection of its guests, even though it does impose legal requirements for professional lifeguards who are hired to supervise a private hotel swimming pool.
 In so deciding, the court rationalized that the risks and dangers inherent in swimming in a pool at which no lifeguard is in attendance are open, obvious, and known.

 Have You or a Loved One Been Injured in a Pool Accident?

 If you have been injured in a pool-related accident that you suspect occurred because of the pool owner’s negligence, you may have legal rights whether the accident occurred at the home of an individual or at a hotel or resort.
 Proving negligence in these complex situations can be difficult, but an experienced attorney can help you explain the law and your rights so that you can recover damages for your injuries.
-As the South Florida premises liability attorneys at the Leifer Law Firm, we have decades of experience helping victims just like you receive compensation for their injuries and losses.
+As the South Florida premises liability attorneys at Leifer & Ramirez, we have decades of experience helping victims just like you receive compensation for their injuries and losses.
 Reach out today to find out how we can help you.